Athe-kunal/sec-filings-data/README.md

 - `sec_main_to_markdown_and_embed_tool`, `earnings_transcript_for_quarter_tool`
 - `search_sec_filings_tool`, `search_transcripts_tool`

+For an interactive walkthrough of how to use the MCP, [open this ChatGPT chats](https://chatgpt.com/share/69c0bf65-54a8-8010-bd40-6aa33908a1e6).

 **Resources** (URI catalogs under `resource://sec-filings-data/...`): combined SEC + transcript file listings and per-root trees.

 ## Docker